This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Group filing for leniency

-Under the Japanese leniency programme, when more than one company within the same group is engaged in cartel violations, it is possible for those group companies to file a single joint application (article 7-2, paragraph 13 of the AMA), in which case the leniency status is granted to all group companies named as applicants on the application form.
-It is also possible for group companies to file separate applications individually (article 7-2, paragraphs 10–12 of the AMA), but in such cases, each company will be granted leniency status based solely on its own application.
+Under the Japanese Leniency Programme, when more than one company within the same group is engaged in cartel violations, it is possible for those group companies to file a single joint application (article 7-4, paragraph 4 of the AMA), in which case the leniency status is granted to all group companies named as applicants on the application form.
+It is also possible for group companies to file separate applications individually (article 7-4, paragraphs 1–3 of the AMA), but in such cases, each company will be granted leniency status based solely on its own application.
 Given the nature of this system, companies understandably usually prefer to apply for a single joint application over multiple individual applications in order to share a higher leniency status.

 In practice, however, there are cases where an applicant is not sure which companies within its group were engaged in the violation.
 This is often the case for multinational corporations.
 Of course, it is possible to file additional leniency applications with respect to group companies that are found at a later stage to have been engaged in the violation.
-It should be noted, however, that such additional applications will not be considered to have been made retroactively at the time of the original application and thus will not be granted the same leniency status as was granted to the original application.
-For example, if a company files a leniency application and is the first company to file, but later finds that one of its subsidiaries was also engaged in the violation, the parent company and the subsidiary can jointly file another application at the time of discovery of the subsidiary’s involvement; however, if another company that is a competitor of both the parent company and the subsidiary is the second company to file an application after the parent company’s original application and before the joint application by the parent company and the subsidiary, then the subsidiary will not be granted the leniency status of the first company to file but will only be granted the status of the third filing company.
-This can be a serious problem because only the first company is granted full immunity from fines, while the third company is granted a 30 per cent reduction of the fine.
+However, such additional applications will not be considered to have been made retroactively at the time of the original application and thus will not be granted the same leniency status as was granted to the original application.
+For example, if a company files a leniency application and is the first company to file, but later finds that one of its subsidiaries was also engaged in the violation, the parent company and the subsidiary can jointly file another application at the time of discovery of the subsidiary’s involvement; however, if another company that is a competitor of both the parent company and the subsidiary is the second company to file an application after the parent company’s original application and before the joint application by the parent company and the subsidiary, the subsidiary will not be granted the leniency status of the first company to file but will only be granted the status of the third filing company.
+This can be a serious problem because only the first company is granted full immunity from fines, while the third company is granted a 10 per cent reduction of the fine based on the Leniency Programme, and together with additional reduction under the Reduction System for Cooperation in Investigation at most a total of 50 per cent reduction.

 Another issue relating to group filing is how the concept of a ‘group’ is defined under the AMA.
-That is, for the purpose of the leniency programme, a company is considered to be a parent company of another company when that parent directly or indirectly owns more than 50 per cent of the voting rights in that other company (the subsidiary), and a group can only consist of a parent and its subsidiaries (article 7-2, paragraph 13 of the AMA).
+That is, for the purpose of the Leniency Programme, a company is considered to be a parent company of another company when that parent directly or indirectly owns more than 50 per cent of the voting rights in that other company (the subsidiary), and a group can only consist of a parent and its subsidiaries (article 7-4, paragraph 4 of the AMA).
 According to this definition of a ‘group’, for example, a joint venture that is equally owned by two joint venture partners is not considered a subsidiary of either partner.
 Therefore, that joint venture cannot file a leniency application jointly with either of the partners.

 JFTC’s large backlog of leniency applications